 Trust your dog to show you when he’s under stress and pay attention!
-Avoid startling or scaring your dog, especially if he’s reactive or aggressive.
 If you get into trouble, add lots of distance and regroup.
 Sometimes you think your dog is ready for a challenge and find out he isn’t.
 Blaming won’t help.
-Instead, adapt and train the dog you have on that day, in that environment.
+Instead, look at failures as helpful information.
+Notice holes in your training and plan to address them later, one at a time.
+In today’s training session you have to adapt and train the dog you have on that day, in that environment.
 Be more rewarding, go back to where you succeeded last time, and ask for help if you don’t know what to do next.

 When you are ready for advanced proofing, here are some ideas incorporating barriers and blocking.
 As always, take what you like and leave the rest.

 The featured video above shows a training session with most experienced dog, Boo, and BB (a younger dog that competed once before taking a break to recover from surgery).
 Here’s what happened: